 One of the most important parts of caring for the cypress vine is to always provide some type of structure for it to latch onto.
 In the early stages of growth, it is advisable to attempt to train it in the direction you wish it to grow.

-Keep in mind that these vines are rather fragile at this stage and throughout its growth period, so additional care is needed.
+Keep in mind that these vines are rather fragile at this stage and throughout their growth period, so additional care is needed.

 Many times, these vines begin to grow in an outward direction as opposed to upwards.
 At the rate they grow, they can quickly overtake a rather wide area and gobble up just about any other plant that is in its way.